Spek: Early career

-Spek started rapping at the age of 14 in his hometown of Montreal.
+Spek started rapping at the age of 14 in his hometown of Montreal, Quebec.
 He joined the hip hop group Dream Warriors shortly after the release of their hit songs "My Definition of a Boombastic Jazz Style" and "Wash Your Face in My Sink".

 At the age of 17, he signed a worldwide record contract with EMI and toured the world before settling in London.
 Spek soon found himself touring across Europe with the British jazz-rap crew Us3.
 Working with his musical partner Brian Rose, he collaborated with members of Jamiroquai and with Nitin Sawhney.
 Sawhney's album, Beyond Skin, featuring Spek was highly praised by Sting and Madonna, won the South Bank Album Award and was nominated for the Mercury Music Prize.
 He appeared on the BBC TV programme Later... with Jools Holland.

 Increasing prominence

 Spek's songs were used in advertising campaigns by Nokia and Fox Entertainment Group and in the DreamWorks Pictures 2004 comedy Envy.
 Spek's single, "Smell the Coffee", was used several times in the Old Vic in EastEnders.

 The Times described his music as "a gentle and genial collection of dreamy love songs and street smart hip hop grooves".
 Loaded magazine described his album, Don't Sweat the Small Stuff, as "like Prince and De La Soul in a mucky mudwrestle.
 Exceptional," and gave it 10 out of 10.
 In 2003, Spek was asked to co-host the Juno Awards.
 His "Look Me Up" video was voted number one on MTV UK's Daily Chart Live.
 His "I'm a Hippie" single was a hit in Canada.